NOUIY/aws-cdk-guide/v2/tokens.md

 ------

-When we run `cdk synth` to synthesize our stack, the value for `myBucketName` will be displayed in the token format of `${Token[TOKEN.1234]}`\.
-This token format is a result of how the AWS CDK encodes tokens\.
+When we run `cdk synth` to synthesize our stack, the value for `myBucketName` will be displayed in the token format of `${Token[TOKEN.1234]}`.
+This token format is a result of how the AWS CDK encodes tokens.
 In this example, the token is encoded as a string:

 ```
 $ cdk synth --quiet
 myBucketName: ${Token[TOKEN.21]}
 ```

-Since the value for our bucket name is not known at synthesis, the token is rendered as `myBucket<unique-hash>`\.
+Since the value for our bucket name is not known at synthesis, the token is rendered as `myBucket<unique-hash>`.
 Our AWS CloudFormation template uses the `Ref` intrinsic function to reference its value, which will be known at deployment:

 ```
 Resources: